seun5/Movie-Trailer-Website/README.md

 ## Issues and Improvements

-* When our movie title is longer than 1 line, it breaks the html formating as the container size gets too large.
+* When our movie title is longer than 1 line, it breaks the html formating as the container size gets too large
-* We can improve on the original template for the website.
+* We can improve on the original template for the website